wultra/powerauth-crypto/docs/Activation-via-Activation-Code.md

 #### Process Description

-1. User enters the `ACTIVATION_CODE` (and optional `ACTIVATION_SIGNATURE`) in the app with PowerAuth Mobile SDK.
+1. User enters the `ACTIVATION_CODE` (and optional activation signature) in the app with PowerAuth Mobile SDK.
 The entry can be manual or using a QR code with activation data.

-1. If activation signature is present (custom activation scenarios), PowerAuth Mobile SDK verifies it against `ACTIVATION_CODE` using server master public key.
-QR-based activations typically do not include signature and this step is skipped.
+1. If activation signature is present, PowerAuth Mobile SDK verifies it against `ACTIVATION_CODE` using server master public key for used signature algorithm.
+QR-based activations do not include signature and this step is skipped.

-1. PowerAuth Mobile SDK generates new device signing key pairs (ECDSA and optionally MLDSA, depending on selected algorithm).
+1. PowerAuth Mobile SDK generates new device signing key pairs (ECDSA and optionally ML-DSA, depending on selected algorithm).

-1. PowerAuth Mobile SDK prepares a shared secret request (containing selected `algorithm` together with ECDHE / ML-KEM contributions) and encrypts the payload using activation creation end-to-end encryption (application scope, E2EE V4, `SHARED_INFO_1 = "/pa/activation"`).
+1. PowerAuth Mobile SDK prepares a shared secret request (containing selected `algorithm` together with ECDHE / ML-KEM request parameters) and encrypts the payload using end-to-end encryption (application scope, `SHARED_INFO_1 = "/pa/activation"`).

 1. PowerAuth Mobile SDK sends HTTPS request to the `/pa/v4/activation/create` endpoint with encrypted payload and `ACTIVATION_CODE`.

-1. Enrollment Server decrypts the application-scoped E2EE envelope and forwards activation data to PowerAuth Server.
+1. Enrollment Server decrypts the application-scoped end-to-end encryption envelope and forwards activation data to PowerAuth Server.

 1. PowerAuth Server receives `ACTIVATION_CODE` and encrypted activation payload.
 The `ACTIVATION_CODE` identifies the record for a pending activation.
 If the record is unknown, then server returns a generic error.

 1. PowerAuth Server decrypts activation payload, stores device public keys, and performs shared secret establishment according to selected algorithm (ECDHE / ML-KEM).

-1. PowerAuth Server derives `KEY_ACTIVATION_SECRET`, generates its own signing key pairs (ECDSA / MLDSA), initializes counter data (`CTR_DATA`), and changes the record status to `PENDING_COMMIT` (activation is now awaiting confirmation).
+1. PowerAuth Server derives `KEY_ACTIVATION_SECRET`, generates its own signing key pairs (ECDSA / ML-DSA), initializes counter data (`CTR_DATA`), and changes the record status to `PENDING_COMMIT` (activation is now awaiting commit).

 1. PowerAuth Server prepares encrypted response containing `ACTIVATION_ID`, `CTR_DATA`, shared secret response, and server public keys, and sends it back via Enrollment Server.